josephclaytonhansen/c-sharp-challenges/README.md

 ### Challenge 13
 Get an email address from the user and validate it.
 Print the validation status and the domain.

+### Challenge 14
+Build and print a basic fast food menu with prices.
+Take an order from the user.
+After each item, ask the user if they'd like anything else.
+Once their order is complete, print out their order and see if they want changes.
+If they do, allow them to add or remove items until satisfied.
+Once they're finally satisfied, charge them their total + sales tax (6%).
+**BONUS**: Choose an item that's out of stock.
+Let the user know if they pick it.
+It should never be added to an order.